VTSAX vs. FXAIX: Which Index Fund is Better for You in 2025?

 Investment Philosophy

-Vanguard is all about low fees and investor ownership.
-Fidelity offers active and passive choices across IRAs, 401(k)s, and 529s.
+Vanguard emphasizes low costs and investor ownership.
+Fidelity offers both active and passive options across account types.

 Beginners: Where to Start